guides12 min read

 Most card rooms allow phone use at the table, but rules vary.
 Some common policies:

-The most common mistake with hand tracking is trying to do too much on day one.
-Players attempt to record every hand with perfect detail and burn out by hour two.
-Here is a more sustainable approach:
+How you build the habit depends on your tool.
+If you are tracking with a manual method — shorthand, a notes app, or paper — the most common mistake is trying to do too much on day one.
+Players attempt to record every hand in perfect detail and burn out by hour two.
+With a manual method, a gradual ramp keeps it sustainable:

 Week 1: Record 5 hands per session.
-Focus only on the essentials — hole cards, position, preflop action, key bet sizes, outcome.
+Focus only on the basics — hole cards, position, preflop action, key bet sizes, and outcome.
 Do not worry about board cards or villain notes yet.

 Week 2: Increase to 10 hands per session.
 Start adding board cards to your captures.